About region » Socio-economic development » Human resources and labour potential

 Leningrad region is the second largest labour market of Northwest Russia.

-The population of Leningrad region is 1.8 million people, and the number of labour force is about 1 million people.
+The population of Leningrad region is over 1.9 million people, and the number of the labour force is about 1 million people.

 According to the Socio-Economic Development Strategy of Leningrad Region up to 2030, growth of the number of highly productive jobs will come to 13%.